 \subsubsection{Discussion on Limitations}

 We include related work on ViT accelerators in Table~\ref{tab:main_results} with our work.
-We would like to highlight that the related work cannot be directly compared with our results due to two main reasons.
-First, they map part of their models on the CPU, while we map the whole models on the fabric, leading to different energy efficiency.
+The related work cannot be directly compared to our results due to two main reasons.
+First, they map part of their models on the CPU, while we map the whole models on the fabric, leading to different energy efficiencies.
 Second, they fine-tune the model using different software optimization techniques, while we focus on datapath optimization without fine-tuning.
-Our quantization results offer a lower bound of our approach and can be significantly improved with fine-tuning.
+Our quantization results offer a lower bound for our approach and can be significantly improved with fine-tuning.

 In the table, existing work focuses on fixed-point quantization and acceleration.
 Their fixed-point operators fully exploit existing DSP blocks for acceleration, as the DSPs are hardened on-chip and amenable to efficient fixed-point/floating-point multiplication and addition.
-In our work, the DSP blocks are significantly under-utilized as we focus on general datapath optimization for both ASIC and FPGA designs.
-Existing techniques exploited by FPGA logic synthesis tools, such as Vivado, focus on traditional arithmetic operators and still overlook MXInt, which involves operators beyond addition and multiplication.
+In our work, the DSP blocks are significantly underutilized as we focus on general datapath optimization for both ASIC and FPGA designs.
+The proposed accelerator is bounded by the LUT resources as most of the operators are mapped into LUTs.
 Efficient logic synthesis for MXInt operators to FPGA-specific IPs, such as DSP blocks, is outside our scope but is key future work, where our work provides an initial baseline.
-Our MXInt hardware accelerator is bounded by the LUT resources as most of the operators are mapped into LUTs.